 “It has to start with awareness and with training and education.
 It’s not that one unconscious bias training is going to be a quick fix, but as more workers and managers become aware, that helps push the issues to the forefront,” he says.

 What works and what doesn’t

-What works and what doesn’t when it comes to diversity training? from the finds that diversity training can be successful, but that results vary widely based on the content and length of training and whether it was accompanied by other related initiatives, says Kate Bezrukova, PhD and associate professor of organization and human resources in the UB School of Management.
+What works and what doesn’t when it comes to diversity training?
+New research from the University at Buffalo School of Management finds that diversity training can be successful, but that results vary widely based on the content and length of training and whether it was accompanied by other related initiatives, says Kate Bezrukova, PhD and associate professor of organization and human resources in the UB School of Management.

 Bezrukova and her fellow researchers examined more than 40 years of research, combining data from 260 studies and more than 29,000 participants across a variety of fields.
 They found diversity training had immediate positive effects on participants’ knowledge, attitudes and behaviors related to diverse groups.
 Over time, however, their attitude and behavioral changes decayed or reverted, while their cultural knowledge remained consistent or even increased.

 The study found training is most effective when it is mandatory, delivered over an extended period, integrated with other initiatives and designed to increase both awareness and skills.
 In addition, participants responded more favorably to programs that used several methods of instruction, including lectures, discussions and exercises.
 Factors like whether or not the training was held in a corporate setting versus an educational setting, or the gender or race of the trainer, did not make a difference in the effectiveness of the training, the research shows.

 Combining multiple efforts in this way offers a “united front” and shows an organization’s commitment to diversity and inclusion, instead of just a haphazard way to address compliance, she adds.